Harris County, Texas

-Harris County is a county located in the U.S. state of Texas; as of the 2020 census, the population was 4,731,145, making it the most populous county in Texas and the third most populous county in the United States.
-Its county seat is Houston, the largest city in Texas and fourth largest city in the United States.
-The county was founded in 1836 and organized in 1837.
+Harris County is a county located in the U.S. state of Texas.
+As of the 2020 census, the population was 4,731,145, and was estimated to be 5,009,302 in 2024, making it the most populous county in Texas and the third-most populous county in the United States.
+Its county seat is Houston, the most populous city in Texas and the fourth-most populous city in the United States.
+The county was founded on December 22, 1836 and organized on March 10, 1837.
 It is named for John Richardson Harris, who founded the town of Harrisburg on Buffalo Bayou in 1826.
-According to the July 2021 census estimate, Harris County's population has shifted to 4,728,030 comprising over 16% of Texas's population.
+It contains over 16% of the state's population.
 Harris County is included in the nine-county Houston–The Woodlands–Sugar Land metropolitan statistical area, which is the fifth-most populous metropolitan area in the United States.